Prof Keith Dobney BA; MSc; PhD

 I began my zooarchaeological career working as a Research Assistant to Don Brothwell at the Institute of Archaeology in London.
 Early research into human and animal palaeopathology and zooarchaeology led to a PhD in Archaeological Science at the University of Bradford, to freelance work in Britain and the Middle East, then to a research post funded by English Heritage at the Environmental Archaeology Unit, University of York.
 From the EAU in York, I moved to the Archaeology Department at Durham University, holding two consecutive Wellcome Trust Bioarchaeology Research Fellowships from 2000-2008.
 I became a Reader in the Archaeology Department at Durham prior to being appointed 6th Century Chair in Human Palaeoecology (and research lead) in the newly formed Archaeology Department at Aberdeen University in 2009.
-I spent four years as Head of Dept at Aberdeen before moving to my present post as the Head of Archaeology, Classics and Egyptology at Liverpool University in March 2016.
+I spent four years as Head of Dept at Aberdeen before moving to the University of Liverpool in March 2016 as the Head of Archaeology, Classics and Egyptology (ACE) in March 2016.
+In February 2020 I took up the post of Head of School, Philosophical and Historical Inquiries at the University of Sydney, but still retain a 0.2FTE Professorial research post within ACE, where I continue to supervise PhD students and act as Co-I on exisiting research projects.

 I am first and foremost an archaeologist, but have over my career become more fascinated by the biology of the past and how that intersects with and impacts human behaviour and cultural development.
 The inherent cross-disciplinary nature of archaeology as a field of study has also allowed me to develop this interest further through the intersection of a range of other disciplines.